MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/macros-for-ole-db-provider-templates.md

 ### <a name="begin_propset_map"></a><a name="begin_propset_map"></a>BEGIN_PROPSET_MAP

-Contrassegna l'inizio delle voci della mappa del set di proprietà.
+Contrassegna l'inizio delle voci della mappa dell'insieme di proprietà.

 #### <a name="syntax"></a>Sintassi